girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/4_inheritance.md

 * `extends` keyword for inheriting from a base class.

 * `private`, `protected` access modifiers.
+No modifier means public.
 Cannot be called from outside the object.

 * `private` methods and attributes of a class cannot be accessed directly from inside the methods of the subclasses.